 For an additional cost, your agency can write these for you or even conduct third party testing for you.

 Scenarios should be written from the point of view of the user journey.
 You should not put too much detail in them as it can lead them towards your thinking rather than doing or thinking something naturally.

-You should also consider scenarios for yourself as the site administrator.
+You should also consider scenarios for yourself as the website administrator.

-It is important that you set time aside to test the site.
+It is important that you set time aside to test the website.
 This helps keep you on track and ensures that it has your complete attention.

 Remind yourself what you have agreed with the agency.
-If you have agreed a development brief, this is one of the key ways of testing the site.
+If you have agreed a development brief, this is one of the key ways of testing the website.

 When testing turns to heartache

 Sites can often get stuck in development hell during testing periods.
 This happens for a number of reasons:

 - Did not agree a development brief before build – the website falls below your expectations and the agency have to do large pieces of development during testing rather than fixing any bugs or issues.
 You thought you were getting this: